-To save money and time consider bringing a pack lunch.
-Within Excel (where WTM London was in 2017) there was a lot of takeaway stands, but they all had quite long queues which takes up potentially valuable time.
+To save money and time consider bringing a packed lunch.
+Within Excel (where WTM London was in 2017) there was a lot of takeaway stands, but they all had quite long queues which take up potentially valuable time.

 I went to various conferences and found them interesting and useful to get some valuable insights into the travel industry and how it works.

 After 10-am is best for walk-ups